New Study Show Brisbane First Time Home Buyers Are Saving Deposits 2x Quicker Than Sydney Buyers

 Research by the “Bankwest First Time Buyer Report 2017”, has shown that First Time Buyers (FTBs) in Sydney better be pulling on their savings caps.

-On average a Sydney FTB will need to save for a whopping 8.2 years to afford a median priced home in the New South Wales capital.
-Median priced homes also came in at $215,133 for a deposit.
-That’s a whopping 28.8% more expensive then Melbourne’s median priced property deposit of $153,008.
+On average a Sydney FTB will need to save for a whopping 8.2 years to afford a median-priced home in the New South Wales capital.
+Median-priced homes also came in at $215,133 for a deposit.
+That’s a whopping 28.8% more expensive than Melbourne’s median-priced property deposit of $153,008.

 What does this mean and how can a Brisbane First Time Buyer take advantage of the quicker time and lower prices?

 Well as a first-time buyer it is always best to seek the help of an expert.
 Who can explain the quickest route to keys?
 Patrick Cranshaw – expert loans advisor at North Brisbane Home Loans has told us about some popular options that can be used to speed up that time and get your first home quicker than the average.

 He advised that when you’re first looking for a loan, don’t go shopping around at the banks as they have strict requirements, minimum deposits and preferred types of employment.
 They won’t get the time to know you and how you operate or take into consideration any plans you may have.

 Many FTBs in Brisbane come to Pat with a strong plan, stable jobs and not quite the deposit needed to make the jump with a bank.